The Monsters Are Real: Are these fall hazards lurking in your home?

 Every year, one in four seniors experience a fall.
 The scariest part of this statistic is that most of the falls are preventable.
 What can you do to prevent keep this monstrous event from happening to you or loved one?
-Make sure your home environment is safe and free of fall hazards.
+Make sure your home environment is safe.

 Fall Hazards and the Home